reflectoring/reflectoring.github.io/_posts/2020-09-31-spring-component-scanning.md

 ```
 ...
 INFO 95832 --- [main] i.reflectoring.componentscan.BeanViewer  : beanViewer
-INFO 95832 --- [main] i.reflectoring.componentscan.BeanViewer  : explicitScan
 INFO 95832 --- [main] i.reflectoring.componentscan.BeanViewer  : users
 INFO 84644 --- [main] i.reflectoring.componentscan.BeanViewer  : eagle
 INFO 84644 --- [main] i.reflectoring.componentscan.BeanViewer  : sparrow
 ...
 ```

-As we can see in the above output, beans got created for `Eagle` & `Sparrow` classes.
+As we can see in the above output, beans got created for the `Eagle` and `Sparrow` classes.

 ### Using `@ComponentScan` with Attributes

-Let's have a look at attributes we can modify with `@ComponentScan`:
+Let's have a look at attributes of the `@ComponentScan` annotation that we can use to modify its behavior:

 - **`basePackages`**: Takes a list of package names that should be scanned for components.
 - **`basePackageClasses`**: Takes a list of classes whose packages should be scanned.
 - **`includeFilters`**: Enables us to specify what types of components should be scanned.
-- **`excludeFilters`**: This is opposite of `includeFilters`.
+- **`excludeFilters`**: This is the opposite of `includeFilters`.
 We can specify conditions to ignore some of the components based on criteria while scanning.
 - **`useDefaultFilters`**: If true, it enables the automatic detection of classes annotated with any stereotypes.
 If false, the components which fall under filter criteria defined by `includeFilters` and `excludeFilters` will be included.

 To demonstrate the different attributes, let's add some classes to the package `io.reflectoring.vehicles` (which is _not_ a sub package of our application main package `io.reflectoring.componentscan`):

 ```
 |- io.reflectoring.componentscan (Main Package)
-   |- ExplicitScan.java
+   |- ExplicitScan.java (@Configuration)
 |- io.reflectoring.birds
 |- io.reflectoring.vehicles
    |- Car.java